gradle/gradle/design-docs/managed-model.md

     }

 - No setter for property allowed
-- Element type must implement `Named`, and have no `setName`
 - Element type must be `@Managed`
 - Type taking creation methods must support subtypes
 - Rule taking methods (e.g. `all(Action)`) must throw when object is read only
-- All created elements must have `name` property populated, matching the node link name
+- All created elements implementing `Named` must have `name` property populated, matching the node link name
 - Can depend on model map element by specific type in rules
 - Element type cannot be any kind of type var
 - Can be top level element